-Amazing almond flour chocolate chip cookies!
-With crispier edges and pillowy soft middles, they’re as tasty as the classic.
-Gluten-free!
+The best Almond Flour Chocolate Chip Cookies!
+With crispier edges and pillowy soft middles, everyone agrees this favorite cookie is as tasty as the classic.

 WE HAVE A WINNER.

-I’ve been making chocolate chip cookies with almond flour for a loooooong time now.
+These are my favorite cookies ever.
+I make them for everyone!
+I've been making "flourless" chocolate chip cookies with almond flour for a long time now.
 But why, you ask?

 There is nothing Jeff and I cherish more than ending a long day with cookies oozing with dark chocolate chips enjoyed on the couch, lying down, with the plate balanced on our bellies.